dianwlestari/SQL_Project_Data_Job_Postings_Analysis/README.md

 🎨Exploring the Job Market Data.
 Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in the field of data analytics.

 # Background
-This dataset from a data-focused YouTuber discussing the job market.
 This project was born out of desire to showcase which jobs offer higher salaries and which positions are most in demand.

 The data comes from [Lukebarousse.com](https://www.youtube.com/@LukeBarousse), whose explanations are easy for me to understand.
 Thanks to that✨, I was able to complete about half of this project🎀.